 Youth Mental Health First Aid Training

 Are you serving youth and families in Lower Manhattan?
-Are you interested in building up the mental health capacity of young people you serve?
+Do you need resources to better meet the mental health needs of young people you serve?
 Youth Mental Health First Aid (YMHFA) is an evidence-based training that equips adults with the tools to support adolescents (ages 12–18) experiencing a mental health challenge or crisis.

 In this two day, in person training, participants will learn how to identify, understand, and respond to mental health signs and symptoms using the ALGEE action plan.
 Much like traditional CPR or First Aid, this course does not train you to diagnose or provide clinical treatment; instead, it empowers you to offer the vital support and connection young people need until professional help is reached.